-T.UAUSER: The threat of impersonization of an authorized user by an attacker is sufficiently diminished by O.AUTHORIZATION requiring proper authorization of users gaining access to the TOE and O.AUDITING which requires the collection of evidence of security relevant actions, which includes authorization attempts.
+T.UAUSER: The threat of an attacker impersonating an authorized user is sufficiently diminished by O.AUTHORIZATION requiring proper authorization of users gaining access to the TOE and O.AUDITING which requires the collection of evidence of security relevant actions, which includes authorization attempts.
 O.MANAGE ensures that only authorized administrators (which are assumed to be trustworthy) have the ability to add new users or modify the attributes of users.
 Together those objectives ensure that no unauthorized user can impersonate as an authorized user.

-T.UAACESS: The threat of an authorized user of the TOE accessing information resources without the permission from the user responsible for the resource is removed by O.DISCRETIONARY\ACCESS requiring access control for resources and the ability for authorized users to specify the access to their resources.
+T.UAACESS: The threat of an authorized user of the TOE accessing information resources without the permission from the user responsible for the resource is removed by O.DISCRETIONARY_ACCESS requiring access control for resources and the ability for authorized users to specify the access to their resources.
 This ensures that a user can access a resource only if the requested type of access has been granted by the user responsible for the management of access rights to the resource.
-In addition O.RESIDUAL\INFO ensures that an authorized user can not gain access to the information contained in a resource after the resource has been released to the system for reuse.
+In addition O.RESIDUAL_INFO ensures that an authorized user can not gain access to the information contained in a resource after the resource has been released to the system for reuse.